 Are you an extrovert who enjoys teaching others new skills?
 If so, consider starting a YouTube channel around your passion.
 There are lots of influencers creating YouTube videos and making money through advertising, affiliate marketing, and sponsorships!

 The best thing about this side hustle is you don’t need any fancy equipment to start; just a smartphone with a video camera, your ideas, and some time.
-YouTube does require content creators to have at least 1,000 subscribers and 4,000 hours of watch time in 12 months before you can use Google Adsense to monetize.
+To become a YouTube partner, you’ll need to have at least 1,000 subscribers and 4,000 hours of watch time in 12 months before you can use Google Adsense to monetize.
 While you’re growing your channel, you can still earn money through affiliate links and sponsorships.

 21. Dog Walking with Rover